 There are few cities on earth that will capture your imagination at first sight.
 For me, Lisbon, the capital of Portugal, is one of them.
-Straddling seven hills, Lisbon’s panoramic silhouette of domes and towers emerging out from a sea of terracotta rooftops, impresses upon you an initial riveting impression.
-Culture, cuisine, old-world lifestyle and the friendliness of people extends the enticing sensation to anyone stepping on its shores fringing the River Tagus, just before the mighty waterway dives into the Atlantic Ocean.
+Straddling seven hills, Lisbon’s panoramic silhouette of domes and towers emerging out from a sea of terracotta rooftops impresses upon you an initial riveting impression.
+Culture, cuisine, old-world lifestyle and the friendliness of people extend the enticing sensation to anyone stepping on its shores fringing the River Tagus, just before the mighty waterway dives into the Atlantic Ocean.
 What to see in Lisbon if you only have a short time?
 Here’s how I enjoyed my time there.

 The city brims with centuries of history pinned with ups and downs from maritime triumphs and royal feats to disastrous earthquakes, civil war and autocracy.

 After one its naval legend, Vasco da Gama traced in 1498 the sea route to India, the city thrived as a global trading hub.
 With increased wealth and power Portugal expanded its foothold in Asia, USA and Africa.

 Later finding gold in colonial Brazil, then a Portuguese colony, kept Lisbon prosperity moving higher and higher until an earthquake in 1755 reduced the city to rubbles.